drduh/YubiKey-Guide/README.md

 ## Passphrase

-Generate a passphrase, which will be used to issue the Certify key and Subkeys.
+Generate a passphrase for the Certify key.
+It will be used infrequently to manage Subkeys and should be very strong.
 The passphrase is recommended to consist of only uppercase letters and numbers for improved readability.
-[Diceware](https://secure.research.vt.edu/diceware) is another method for creating strong and memorable passphrases.
+[Diceware](https://secure.research.vt.edu/diceware) is another method for creating memorable passphrases.

-The following commands will generate and display a strong passphrase which avoids ambiguous characters:
+The following commands will generate a strong passphrase and avoid ambiguous characters:

 ```console
 CERTIFY_PASS=$(LC_ALL=C tr -dc 'A-Z1-9' < /dev/urandom | \